tomokinakamaru/silverchain/doc/tutorial.md

 }
 ```

-The first class `Melody` is an entrypoint class that will be instantiated by the library users. `Melody0` is one of the generated classes, and `MelodyAction` is the second class we create in this section.
+The first class `Melody` is an entrypoint class that will be instantiated by the library users. `Melody0Impl` is one of the generated classes, and `MelodyActionImpl` is the second class we create in this section.

-The second class `MelodyAction` defines the action of the generated methods.
-For instance, the lines in `MelodyAction.A()` are executed when `A()` is invoked in a method chain.
+The second class `MelodyActionImpl` defines the action of the generated methods.
+For instance, the lines in `MelodyActionImpl.A()` are executed when `A()` is invoked in a method chain.
 Since a melody violating the Pachelbel progression causes a type error, there is no need to check if a composed melody follows the progression at runtime.

 ## Compose melodies